Native plant landscaping design tips

 Plant groves of trees

 Trees are not meant to be alone.
 Plant several with 10 foot spacing.
 This may seem close together, but if you look in the woods, this is how trees grow.
+See this page to learn how to create a mini-forest.

 Use straight species and local ecotypes